Briyani in Singapore

 Image credit: @benda_me

-Hidden away in the North is Briyani 47, opened by a young Bangladeshi chef who hopes to make briyani more suited for local palates.
+Hidden away in the north-east region of Singapore is Briyani 47, opened by a young Bangladeshi chef who hopes to make briyani more suited for local palates.
 The curry here is made less spicy so that children can enjoy this dish too.
 Briyani 47 is said to sell out quickly, so head down early to avoid any disappointment.

 Tel: 8223 3224